Achille Lauro hijacking: International relations

 The U.S. also praised the Tunisian government for refusing to allow the EgyptAir jet landing rights.
 Relations between the two governments had become frosty when the U.S. categorized the Israeli attack on the PLO headquarters on October 1, 1985, where 12 Tunisians were slain, as an action against a "terrorist sanctuary" which caused the Tunisians to say relations were "irreparable".
 The U.S. not vetoing a U.N.
 Security Council resolution that condemned Israel for the raid was seen as an attempt to improve relations.

 Klinghoffer's body

+Klinghoffer's body was found on the Syrian coast on the night of 12 October.
+It was transported to a military hospital in Damascus were it was identified by a team from the American consulate before being flown to Italy on a regular Alitalia flight for an autopsy.

 On October 15, 1985, the Reagan Administration told reporters that a partially decomposed body that had washed up on the Syrian coast with a bullet hole in the skull fired from above was that of Leon Klinghoffer.
 At the time the four hijackers, Yasser Arafat, and Farouk Kaddoumi all continued to claim that no one had been murdered during the hijacking.

 The Administration announced that they would be convening a Federal grand jury to consider an indictment against the four hijackers and Abu Abbas who was believed to have fled to South Yemen (a pro-Soviet Arab nation with no diplomatic relations to the U.S.).